SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Naming your solution

 If your solution is named after a common word, such as **Orders**, you will need to include your company name as well to clearly differentiate it from other solutions in the Marketplace, for example, **Contoso Orders**.
+Where *Contoso* refers to the name of the company submitting the solution.

 Ensure that the `package-solution.json` configuration file has understandable `name` entry updated based on above format as shown in the below example.